C0ntrolDev/IntervalGraph/Docs/Text/IntervalGraph.md

-Here's the translation of the "IntervalGraph" page from Russian to English while preserving the Markdown markup:

 # IntervalGraph

 IntervalGraph is the main user control element, which is the core of this library.
 It has its own properties as well as a sub-element [IntAxis](https://github.com/C0ntrolDev/IntervalGraph/blob/master/Docs/Text/IntAxis.md), which contains axis and text settings.